ixy-languages/ixy.ml/doc/ocaml_basics.md

 # OCaml Basics

 This serves as a simple introduction to OCaml.
+It was initially written during the summer of 2018; all code examples were tested in OCaml 4.07.0, though any somewhat recent version of OCaml should suffice.
+The target audience is beginner to intermediate programmers with experience in at least one language; no functional programming experience is required.

 ## Tools

+Tools that don't link to an external site are part of the standard OCaml distribution.

 * `ocaml` - OCaml interpreter (aka toplevel)
 * `ocamlc` - OCaml bytecode compiler